fryumbla/IRB120-ABB/README.md

    ```
    rosrun irb120_vrep comunication
    ```
-4. You can control with publish direct the Jointstates or generate other but you need change the subscribe in the **vrep_control.cpp** file
+4. You can control with publishes direct the Jointstates or generate other but you need change the subscribe in the **vrep_control.cpp** file

-You can find a example to publish a new joint mesage:
+You can find a example to publishes a new joint mesage:

 To see the list of movement, type `rosrun irb120_vrep movement.py` program, introduce the number do you want to move `1 2 3 4 5` and `Enter`.
-This node publish the joints goals in the topic `/joint_goals` or the joints states in the topic `/joint_states`
+This node publishes the joints goals in the topic `/joint_goals` or the joints states in the topic `/joint_states`

 #### 3.1.2 Gazebo Simulation (in construction)